-Placing security cameras around your home helps you keep an eye on your family member when you can’t be in close physical proximity to them.
-Two of the biggest advantages of security cameras are mobile alerts and live viewing.
+Placing security cameras around your home helps you keep an eye on your family members when you can’t be in close physical proximity to them.
+Two of the biggest advantages are mobile alerts and live viewing.

-Live viewing is ideal for those times when you must leave your loved one at home with another caretaker.
-If you’re at work or out running an errand, you obviously won’t have time to watch the live cameras around the clock, but you can use your smartphone to pull up a live camera view of every room in the house that has cameras.
-Those occasional check-ins will go a long way toward reassuring you everything is running smoothly.
+Live viewing is ideal when you must leave your loved one with another caretaker.
+If you’re working or running an errand, you obviously won’t have time to watch around the clock, but you can use your smartphone to pull up a live camera view of every room that has cameras.
+Those occasional check-ins are reassuring.

 Mobile alerts are another essential tool in your caretaker’s arsenal.
-When someone opens a door and enters your home, you’ll get an immediate text alert on your phone.
+When someone opens a door and enters your home, you get an immediate text alert on your phone.
 You’ll also be able to pull up a video of the person coming inside the house.
-If a doctor comes by to visit your relative while you’re out, you’ll know.
-Similarly, you’ll also know if someone who isn’t supposed to be there tries to come in anyway.
-If that happens, your home security system will be able to notify the police immediately.
+If a doctor visits your relative while you’re out, you’ll know.
+Similarly, you’ll also know if someone who isn’t supposed to be there comes in.

 Medical Alert Systems

-A medical alert system allows your relative to retain some independence with sacrificing their safety.
-All they need to do is wear a pendant or wristband with a help button on it.
-If they fall or need assistance, they can press the button to get connected with a monitoring center that’s staffed 24/7.
-Most buttons on the market are waterproof in case of a fall in the shower or bath.
+A medical alert system allows your relative to retain some independence without sacrificing safety.
+Users wear a pendant or wristband with a help button.
+If they fall or need assistance, they press the button to connect with a monitoring center staffed 24/7.
+Most buttons are water-resistant in case of a fall in the shower or bath.

-What if your family member falls in a way that renders them unable to press the help button?
+What if your family member is unable to press the help button?
 That’s where automatic fall detection can be a literal lifesaver.
-Medical alert systems with this optional feature will automatically connect your family member to a monitoring center when a fall is detected.
+Medical alert systems with this optional feature automatically connect to a monitoring center when a fall is detected.

-Premium medical alert packages also offer motion sensor packages that let you track a relative’s movements.
+Premium medical alert packages offer motion sensors that let you track a relative’s movements.
 If their activity level drops below a certain threshold, you’ll get an alert.

-Some packages offer GPS tracking systems for extra peace of mind.
-If your relative leaves home while they’re wearing a tracking device, the GPS system should be able to locate them and send help.
+Some packages offer GPS tracking for extra peace of mind.
+If your relative leaves home while wearing a tracking device, the GPS should be able to locate them and send help.

-Managing door locks is a fine line when you’re caring for a disabled child or adult.
-You don’t want them to open the door too easily and wander off, but you also don’t want to lock them into a room with no way out in case of an emergency.
+Managing door locks is a balancing act when you’re caring for a child or adult with disabilities.
+You don’t want them to open the door too easily and wander off, but you don’t want to lock them inside a room with no way out in case of an emergency.

-Smart locks that you can control remotely offer your best chance at finding a happy medium.
-When you’re at home with your family member, you can keep the interior doors unlocked so they don’t feel confined to one room of the house.
-If it’s nighttime and they’re sleeping, consider locking their bedroom door so they can’t wake up in the middle of the night and sneak out of the house.
+Smart locks that you can control remotely offer your best chance at a happy medium.
+When you’re at home with your family member, you can keep the interior doors unlocked so they don’t feel confined to one room.
+If it’s nighttime and they’re sleeping, consider locking their bedroom door so they can’t wake up in the middle of the night and leave the house.

 Connect your home’s fire alarms to your larger security system.
 Why is that useful?
 Let’s say you need to leave the house for 20 minutes to drop something off at the post office.
 That means leaving your family member alone for a short time.

-Right after you exit the post office, you get a call from the security company: A fire alarm has been activated at your home.
+Right after you exit the post office, you get a call from the security company.
+A fire alarm has gone off at your home.
 Do you want the fire department to respond?
-At the same time, you’ll get a live view of your home.
-You’ll be able to both tell the dispatcher to send help and mention that you have a disabled family member that needs assistance.
+At the same time, you can pull up a live view of your home.
+You’ll be able to tell the dispatcher whether to send help and mention the family member who needs assistance.